 So what’s enough to be interpreted as a significant edit, and what’s not?
 Is a 39% increase to a campaign’s budget okay, but 41% is not?
 The correct answer is, “It depends”.
-The actual processes of triggering significant edit on the backend are much more complex and factors in many things like bidding type and spend level.
+The actual processes of triggering significant edits on the backend are much more complex.
+They also factor in many things like bidding type and spend level.
 Even small changes could still impact your performance.
-Therefore, we recommend advertisers use true budgets and cost restraints rather than treat budget and cost controls as levers for performance.
+Therefore, we recommend advertisers use true budgets and cost restraints.
+Rather than treat budget and cost controls as levers for performance.

 How to See Which Changes Have Triggered a Significant Edit in the Past

 Concerned about how much performance you’ve lost due to significant edits and the dreaded learning phase that follows them?

 You can see which changes have been designated as significant edits in your account by using the Inspect Tool at the ad set level and looking at the well-named “Significant Edit History” report.

 On the Inspect Tool page, scroll down to the bottom where the “Significant Edit History” report is:

 Facebook’s Significant Edits are Just Part of Increasingly Automated Facebook Advertising